aosabook/500lines/same-origin-policy/doc/chapter.md

 still a lot of on-going research in the security community to develop a universal notion of security.
-Nevertheless, for our purpose, we will turn to two well-studied concepts in information security -- confidentiality and integrity.
+Nevertheless, for our purpose, we will turn to two well-studied concepts in information security -- _confidentiality_ and _integrity_.
 Both of these concepts talk about how information should be allowed to travel throughout various parts of the system.
 Roughly, _confidentiality_ means that a critical piece of data should only be accessible to agents that are